web2solutions/T-Rex-Specs/README.md

 The AgileRest layer provides automatic generated doc for each mapped server resource.

-	The generated docs provides all techinal informations about each end point .
+	The generated docs provides all techinal informations about each REST end point.

-	It provides several working client code samples.
+	It provides several working client code samples for all type of operations that are supported by the end point.

 The AgileRest Layer does not servers static content, which is served via CDN / Nginx.